szn-cs/reference/[cs536, P6]  Code generator/README.md

 -   `make clean && make testclean && make`
 -   `make test`
--   Run the generated assembly program to test results with the expected input: e.g. run `testExample.s` with input shown in `testExample.expectedResult`
-    -   (or use `diff test.expected.s test.s`)

 Executing the test will generate output file of the formated program.